sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 6. Corrected Question

-**If you were creating an AKS cluster from scratch, what components would you include?**
+# 6. **If you were creating an AKS cluster from scratch, what components would you include?**

 ## Interview Ready Answer